Search Knowledge Base by Keyword

 Home Office With Partnerships

-If you are a partner in partnership that is not being taxed as an S corporation, you might be able to reduce partnership income through a tax mechanism called Unreimbursed Partnership Expenses, or UPE for short.
+If you are a partner in partnership (member of a multi-member LLC) that is not being taxed as an S corporation, you might be able to reduce partnership income through a tax mechanism called Unreimbursed Partnership Expenses, or UPE for short.
 UPE is a slamma-jamma version of old school Form 2106 unreimbursed employee expenses, and is a singular line on Schedule E Page 2 reducing partner income.

 Here is the blurb from the IRS website on completing Schedule E if you can’t get enough-